mate-academy/react_phone-catalog/README.md

 1. `Add to cart` button in the `ProductCard` should add a product to the `Cart`.
 2. If the product is already in the `Cart` the button should say `Added to cart` and do nothing.
 3. Add the ability to remove items from the `Cart` with an `x` button next to a `CartItem`.
-4. Add a message `Your cart is empty` when there are no products in the `Cart`.
+4. Add a message `Your cart is empty` when there are no productsApi in the `Cart`.
 5. Add the ability to change the item quantity in the `Cart` with `-` and `+` buttons (it should be > 0).
 6. Total amount and quantity should be calculated automatically.
 7. Show the quantity at the `Cart` icon in the header.